A younger cousin recently called me to ask whether he should take a personal loan to clear his credit card dues.

 Let’s take a small example to see how taking a personal loan to clear your credit card dues can work in practice.

 Suppose you suddenly have a credit card debt (outstanding) of Rs 4 lac.
 And your monthly income is Rs 75,000.
-Now in absence of savings that you can dip into and not considering taking help from family/friends, you cannot possibly clear the outstanding of Rs 4 lac in one go.
+Now in the absence of savings that you can dip into and not considering taking help from family/friends, you cannot possibly clear the outstanding of Rs 4 lac in one go.

 Let’s say out of Rs 75,000 income, your monthly expenses are about Rs 50,000.
 So you have about Rs 25,000 left.